 - “Everyone is your adversary.”

-The training is like ringing a never-ending alarm.
-It sends insurmountable signals of danger and stress, and their attendant commands to fight, flee, freeze or collapse.
+Our training is like ringing a never-ending alarm, sending constant signals of stress and their attendant commands to fight, flee, freeze or collapse.
 It incites anger and triggers frustration.

-It also overpowers the upper brain, obscuring reason, thoughtfulness, discernment and other paths to effective lawyering and fundamental wellbeing.
+It also overpowers cognition, obscuring reason, thoughtfulness, discernment, and other paths to effective lawyering and fundamental wellbeing.
 It discourages open-mindedness and creativity.
 It explains why so many lawyers are unhappy.

 The good news is that the lawyer’s mind, like all human minds, is trainable.
-Neuroscience has confirmed that the mind remains plastic and malleable throughout life.
+Neuroscience confirms that the mind remains plastic and malleable throughout life.
 It also indicates that one of the most effective tools for training the mind is mindfulness.

-Scientific research on the effects of mindfulness has increased exponentially over the last five years, and continues to do that.
+Scientific research on the effects of mindfulness has increased exponentially over the last ten years.
 Studies on the effects of mindfulness on the brain show the following results, so far:

 - Increases in gray matter in regions of the brain involved in learning, emotion regulation, and perspective-taking

-- Enhanced coping with rapid-fire signals from the lower, reptilian brain
+- Enhanced coping with rapid-fire signals from the primitive brain

 - Greater capacities to approach rather than withdraw from challenge

 - Greater control over anger, frustration and rage